Why Are Dying People So Happy?

 So why wouldn’t the opposite be true?
 Why wouldn’t smiling and staying positive help us feel good?

-Many psychologists encourage clients to participate in creative acts of pretending to feel better.
+I encourage clients to participate in creative acts of pretending to feel better.
 This doesn’t mean we should run from our reality, or not do the work to get through a trauma.
+It just means maybe through creative pretending, or smiling even when we don’t feel like it, we discover things we didn’t realize before.

 We can make ourselves sick, right?
 Then, at some level, we can make ourselves well.